AkiraTaniguchi0/NFL-Receiver-Classification-Project/README.md

 **csv2SQL.py**: There is a CSV file for each NFL and NCAA season receiving data in the raw_data folder.
 This file consoldates all CSVs into a SQLite database that is then placed in the raw_data folder.

-**dataProcessing.py**: Performs SQL query from the database to extract wide receiver data.
-Perform data cleaning and processing and export them into the final_data folder as two CSVs, one for the input data and the other for the classification labels.
+**dataProcessing.py**: Performs SQL query from the database to extract wide receiver data, which is then cleaned and prcessed before exporting them into the final_data folder as two CSVs, one for the input data (data.csv) and the other for the classification labels (labels.csv).

 **Classification.ipynb**: A Jupypter notebook where all the classification models are trained and tested using the cleaned data in the final_data folder.